 There are different ways to view a solar eclipse, safely.
 As mentioned before, never look at the sun directly.
 NEVER look at the sun during a partial or full eclipse without certified solar eclipse sunglasses or solar filter.
 Regular sunglasses will not protect your eyes during an eclipse.
 Unprotected eyes could be permanently damaged or even blinded by the powerful sun.
-Discover some advice and safety tips, from the American Astronomical Society, for safe solar eclipse viewing.
+Discover advice and safety tips, from the American Astronomical Society, for safe solar eclipse viewing.

 During a solar eclipse birds and other animals will become silent preparing for the night.
 The temperature will drop approximately 10 degrees or more.
 The winds will calm.
 Since the sky will darken, stars and planets will be visible to the naked eye.

 SUN FACTS and PROTECTION - Homemade Skin Care